Skip to main content

 • The plugin itself does not need to know about individual users — it trusts the website’s Bearer token.

-1. User enters their phone number on the dashboard.
+1. User enters phone on the dashboard.

 Rate limits